 What is thermography?

-Thermography is a screening tool using an infrared camera that records the thermal patterns of your body known as a thermogram.
-Your thermal images are used by your healthcare practitioner to help diagnose potential pathology and/or monitor pain in any part of your body.
+Thermography is a screening tool using an infrared camera that records the thermal patterns of the body known as a thermogram.
+The thermal images are used by healthcare practitioners to help diagnose potential pathology, disease processes, and/or monitor pain in any part of your body.
 The screening is non-invasive, painless with no radiation or contact with the body.

 What is thermography used for?

-- To aid in the earlier detection of pathology, thermal abnormalities and in some cases, disease.
+- To aid in the earlier detection of pathology, disease and cancer.

 - To identify an abnormal area for further diagnostic testing.